aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/index.en.md

 weight: 40
 ---

-ArgoCD [Projects](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/) is a logical grouping of ArgoCD Applications.
+Argo CD [Projects](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/) is a logical grouping of Argo CD Applications.
 Projects provide the following features:

 - Restrict what may be deployed:
     - Specify trusted Git source repositories.
 In this workshop we uses an ApplicationSet named `argoprojects` to dynamically create ArgoProjects pointing to the platform git repository.